brunodnc/brunodnc/README.md

 #### I am a WebDev student
 [comment]: <![I am a WebDev student](bannerurl) // adicionar um banner futuramente>

-I am currently trying to learn all this hard stuff so here you will find my little projects.
+I am currently trying to learn all this hard stuff.
+Here in my GitHub profile you will find my study and side projects code.
+Thanks for the visit and remember to drink some water :)

 Skills: JS / HTML / CSS